Academic Catalog

 Lab Content

-A. User research
+1. User research

-B. Interview techniques
+2. Interview techniques

-E. Sketches
+5. Sketches

-F. Site maps
+6. Site maps

-G. Wireframes
+7. Wireframes

-H. Prototyping
+8. Prototyping

-I. Testing
+9. Testing

 Special Facilities and/or Equipment

-A. A lecture room equipped with instructional computer, high resolution color monitor, software; projection system, and lighting suitable for displaying projected media.
-An integrated or separate facility with student workstation configurations to include hard drives, color monitors, mice, keyboards, and software.
+1. A lecture room equipped with instructional computer, high resolution color monitor, software; projection system and lighting suitable for displaying projected media.

-B. When taught via Foothill Global Access: on-going access to computer with java-script enabled Internet browsing software, media plug-ins, and relevant computer applications.
+3. When taught via Foothill Global Access: on-going access to computer with JavaScript-enabled internet browsing software, media plug-ins, and relevant computer applications.

 Method(s) of Evaluation

-A. Completed student projects
+Completed student projects

-B. Completed lab exercises
+Completed lab exercises

-C. Participation in class discussion
+Participation in class discussion

-D. Participation in critiques
+Participation in critiques

 Method(s) of Instruction

-D. Demonstration of website design software and technique.
+Demonstration of website design software and technique

 Representative Text(s) and Other Materials

 Natoli, Joe.
 Think First: My No-Nonsense Approach to Creating Successful Products, Memorable User Experiences + Very Happy Customers.
-BookBaby, 2015.
+2015.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-B. Write 10 interview questions to assist in identifying the user
+2. Write 10 interview questions to assist in identifying the user

-C. Write a persona document
+3. Write a persona document

-D. Read relevant online materials
+4. Read relevant online materials

-E. Create work flow diagrams and wireframes
+5. Create workflow diagrams and wireframes

 Discipline(s)

-Graphic Arts, Computer Information Systems
+Graphic Arts or Computer Information Systems